-- > The allegations to be considered at the hearing - > Date, time and venue of the hearing - Names of disciplinary hearing panel members - Name of investigating manager who may be supported by a HR Representative - Inform the employee of their right to be accompanied by a trade union representative or Trust work colleague - Witnesses who will be called to attend by management and the right to call witnesses to support their case. - Disciplinary hearing pack of information that will be relied on or referred to at the hearing - The potential outcome e.g., whether gross misconduct leading to dismissal is a possible outcome - Any reasonable adjustments that may need to be considered, which should be discussed with their Staff Side/Trade Union Representative prior to the letter being sent.
+- > The allegations to be considered at the hearing - > Date, time and venue of the hearing - > Names of disciplinary hearing panel members - Name of investigating manager who may be supported by a People Team representative - Inform the employee of their right to be accompanied by a trade union representative or Trust work colleague - Witnesses who will be called to attend by management and the right to call witnesses to support their case.
+(The Trust will support employees and their representatives with any witnesses required and work collaboratively) - > Disciplinary hearing pack of information that will be relied on or referred to at the hearing - The potential outcome e.g., whether gross misconduct leading to dismissal is a possible outcome - Any reasonable adjustments that may need to be considered, which should be discussed with their Staff Side/Trade Union Representative prior to the letter being sent.